 csh, and so on.
 For information about changing the shell, see Configure the terminal emulator.

 Open the Terminal tool window

 By default, the terminal emulator runs with the current directory set to the root directory of the current project.
-You can change the default start directory in.
+For information about changing the default start directory, see Configure the terminal emulator.